-If you’re looking for the best heat lamp for Iguanas, you either are looking to get one for a new iguana enclosure, or you might be having trouble finding a heat lamp that is powerful enough to keep your iguana warm in a large habitat.
+If you’re looking for the best heat lamp for Iguanas, you either are looking to get one for a new iguana enclosure, or you might be having trouble finding a heat lamp that is powerful enough to keep your iguana warm in their large habitat.
 No matter what situation you might find yourself in, the following list of heat lamps will help point you in the right direction.

 Best Heat Lamp for Iguanas